 Because of the serious disturbances in their normal sleep patterns, people with sleep apnea often feel very tired during the day, and their concentration and daytime performance suffer.
 The consequences of sleep apnea range from annoying to life-threatening.
 They include depression, irritability, sexual dysfunction, learning and memory difficulties, and falling asleep while at work, on the phone, or driving.

 It has been estimated that up to 50 percent of sleep apnea patients have high blood pressure.
 Although it is not known with certainty whether there is a cause-and-effect relationship, it appears that sleep apnea contributes to high blood pressure.
-Risk for heart attack and stroke may also increase in those with sleep apnea.
+Risk for heart attack and stroke may also increase among people with sleep apnea.

 Symptoms of Sleep Apnea

-For many sleep apnea patients, their spouses are the first ones to suspect that something is wrong, usually from their heavy snoring and apparent struggle to breathe.
-Coworkers or friends of the sleep apnea victim may notice that the individual falls asleep during the day at inappropriate times (such as while driving a car, working, or talking).
+For many sleep apnea patients, their spouses are the first to suspect something is wrong, usually from their heavy snoring and apparent struggle to breathe.
+Coworkers or friends of the sleep apnea victim may notice that the individual falls asleep at inappropriate times during the day (such as while driving a car, working, or talking).

 The patient often does not know he or she has a problem and may not believe it when told.
-It is important that the person see a doctor for evaluation of the situation.
+It is crucial that the person see a doctor for evaluation of the situation.

 Ask Your Physician or Dentist About Sleep Apnea